 Many times, your tenants will call you and complain about their neighbors.
-Often it is because of loud music, upstairs stomping, the noises made from pets or fighting.
-What you have to remember is that even though loud neighbor' are not your responsibility, take the extra step and talk to their loud neighbors for them.
+Often it is because of loud music, upstairs stomping, the noises made from pets, or fighting.
+What you have to remember is that even though loud neighbors' are not your responsibility, take the extra step and talk to their loud neighbors for them.
 Many times the neighbors will understand and keep the noise to a minimum.
 Worst case scenario, the tenant will have to file a noise complaint.

 2. Unanswered work orders

 It is one of the most frustrating things to have requests for fixing the plumbing or electrical repair go unanswered.
-Put yourself in the tenants shoes and realize how frustrated they must be.
+Put yourself in the tenant's shoes and realize how frustrated they must be.
 Always make sure to respond to your tenant's questions, even if it's a short "Thank you for letting us know".
 This tells the tenants that you have received the message and am working on getting a repair for them.
 Kindly remind the tenants that work orders must be received 24 hours ahead of time, especially if it involves going into the tenant's apartment.
 A simple fix for this is to give the tenant a list of your approved service companies and they can contact them directly.
 This way it saves both parties trouble and makes the relationship less strenuous.

 3. Security deposit refund